-The year-on-year (YoY) inflation rate (as measured by PPI) for April, May and June as compared to the same months of the previous year is recorded at 1.58%, 1.80% and 1.59% respectively.
-On average this is a increase of 1.66% from the second quarter of the previous year (i.e. 2019).
+The year-on-year (YoY) inflation rate (as measured by PPI) for October, November and December as compared to the same months of the previous year is recorded at 4.32%, 3.58% and 3.75% respectively.
+On average this is a increase of 3.88% from the fourth quarter of the previous year (i.e. 2019).

-The inflation was mainly due to increase in Manufacturing sector by 3.72%, 4.24% and 3.76% in April, May and June respectively.
+The inflation was mainly due to increase in Manufacturing sector by 9.51%, 7.87% and 8.26% in October, November and December respectively.
 Within the manufacturing sector, increase in price of basic metals was the main contributor which led to the overall increase.
-Transport sector increased by 2.93% on an average due to the increase in exchange rate and increase in the RSTA bus fare.
-The Mining/Quarrying sector recorded a consistent increase of 0.54% in all three months.
+Transport sector increased by 1.21% on an average due to the increase in exchange rate and increase in the RSTA bus fare.
+The Mining/Quarrying sector recorded a consistent increase of 1.36% in all three months.
 The Information & Communication sector has decreased by 8.26% on an average.
-While prices remained same for Logging, electricity & gas, and Water supply.
+The logging sector has decreased by 0.32% on an average.
+And Electricity & gas sector recorded a consistent increase of 0.39% in all three months.
+While prices remained same for Water supply sector.

-The month-to-month prices decreased in April by 0.59%, increased in May by 0.18% and again went down by 0.98% in June.
-On an average, it decreased by 0.46% in second quarter due to decrease in price of manufacturing sector by 0.72%.
-The Transport sector showed a slight increase by 0.17% on an average.
-While the Information & communication sector prices decreased by 8.26% in April and there was no change in following months (May and June).
-Prices remained same for Mining/Quarrying, Logging, Electricity and water supply in all the three months.
+The month-to-month prices decreased by 0.32% and 0.57% in October and November respectively, while it increased in December by 1.04%.
+On an average, it increased by 0.05% in fourth quarter due to increase in price of manufacturing sector by 0.10%.
+The Transport sector showed a slight increase by 0.02% on an average.
+Prices remained same for Mining/Quarrying, Logging, Electricity and water supply and Information & communication sector in all the three months.